fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Ending datapoint of the throttling range
+Ending data-point of the throttling range

 </dd>
 <dt>start</dt>